[updated November 2019]

 I Am Happier

-Besides the obvious benefits of dropping nearly a stone (British for 14 pounds!) and a dress size, I feel physically and mentally stronger.
+Besides the obvious benefits of dropping more than a stone (British for 14 pounds!) and two dress sizes, I feel physically and mentally stronger.
 I can say for certain, that I am generally happier.
 They always say that exercising regularly helps you mentally and I believe this 100% to be true.

 When I wasn’t exercising regularly, there were times I would wake up in the morning quite depressed.
 I had no motivation to get out of bed.
 I have ups and downs like all of us, so I know it’s okay and I just ride out the lows, but I can see now how much exercise helps me.
 I even had times when I just convinced myself of this narrative: